 Phil: "If I had done it that way, I wouldn't've gotten to use the one-liner!"

-In the Back Story of Something Positive 1937, Davan (the one modern day Davan's named after) apparently offered "constructive criticism" at Vester and Gladys's wedding (modern day Davan's grandparents), on the grounds that "What's the point of 'speak now or forever hold your peace' if no-one uses it?"
+- In the Back Story of SP 1937, Davan (the one modern day Davan's named after) apparently offered "constructive criticism" at Vester and Gladys's wedding (modern day Davan's grandparents), on the grounds that "What's the point of 'speak now or forever hold your peace' if no-one uses it?"